 Not long after, during a private tour of Walmart Home Office, Paul saw firsthand the high-stakes battles customers must fight to get their products on shelves.
 It brought definition to a deep dissatisfaction he had with the ad business, and forever changed our company.

 “There is a profound lack of understanding in today’s agency business about our lot in life — we are here to serve.
 Yes, creative.
 Yes, strategy.
 Yes, planning and insight.
 But above all, we serve.
 Everything else flows (or not) from there.”

-The little creative agency in Tulsa is now 80 people strong, with offices in Oklahoma City and Wichita.
+The little creative agency is now 60 people strong, with offices in Tulsa and Wichita.
 We show up each morning, eager and honored to work for some of the most respected brands in America.

 This is the company that Jay founded.
 The one we’re building together.